How SCFAs Support Stress Recovery, Gut Integrity, and HPA Axis Balance

 This fourth article examines how short-chain fatty acids such as butyrate, acetate, and propionate contribute to recovery, tissue repair, and metabolic regulation following stress, forming the biological foundation of microbiome-based sleep support strategies.

-Common Questions — SCFAs, Stress Biology & Gut Repair
+Frequently Asked Questions — SCFAs, Stress Biology & Gut Repair:

 1. What exactly are SCFAs, and why are they essential for stress recovery?